synera-ai/nextchat-local/docs/projects/active/v1/feature-projects-system-nickname-decomposition-enhancement-v1.0.0.md

 - `/docs/projects/templates/` - Project templates
 - `/docs/projects/AGENT_PROMPTS.md` - Agent interaction guidelines

-## Current Stage: Implementation
+## Current Stage: Completion

 ### Stage Description
-Implementing the enhanced projects system with nickname generation and project decomposition capabilities.
-All design work completed, now implementing the core functionality.
+Implementation completed for the enhanced projects system with nickname generation and project decomposition capabilities.
+All core functionality has been implemented, tested, and validated.
+The system is ready for deployment and integration.

 ### Tasks
 - [x] **task-1**: Design nickname generation algorithm